Self-Hypnosis Practice Rules for Whatever You Want to Be or Do

-So you’ve downloaded one of my induction talks, purchased a CD with an induction talk on it, or are practicing on your own.
-Whatever it is you’re up to, here are 9 rules of self hypnosis practice to help you out.
+You may have downloaded one of my hypnotic induction talks or bought a CD with an induction talk on it.
+Or maybe you are practicing self-hypnosis on your own.
+Whatever it is you’re up to, here are 9 rules of self-hypnosis practice to help you out.

-It is important for you to understand that the purpose of self hypnosis practice is to develop self hypnosis as a skill.
-The ability to use self hypnosis does not involve anything special that you have to be born with.
+It is important for you to understand that the purpose of self-hypnosis practice is to develop self-hypnosis as a skill.
+The ability to use self-hypnosis does not involve anything special that you have to be born with.
 Human beings are not born with skills – traits, yes, but not skills.
-Those have to be developed.
+Skills have to be developed.

 Okay, I know I just used a scare phrase: “fundamentally normal.”
 You are not sure you are normal.
 In fact, sometimes you are certain you are not.
 Relax.
 Don’t worry about it.
 There are only 3.7 completely normal people in the entire world and they live in an ashram in New Zealand.

 You know of course that I just made that up.
 But I’m pretty sure it is accurate.

 I’m going to change that “fundamentally normal” to “not fundamentally berserk.”
 Feel better?